mojaloop/documentation/discussions/workbench.md

 - In the Mojaloop parlance: a simulator can simulate interacting with some component of the system
   - Replace an entire switch to test a DFSP implementation
   - Simulate 2 dfsps to test a switch deployment
+  - A simulator also reduces the need for someone to be with the person testing.
+So a DFSP can send and receive via the switch, without interaction with the Hub Operator.

 ## Assumptions